tashimato/telefaith/README.md

 ```

 ### what the hell is `ctx`?
-Telgram bot doesn't limited to messages only, bots can answer inline queries, resive poll answers and ...<br>
+Telegram bot doesn't limited to messages only, bots can answer inline queries, resive poll answers and ...<br>
 So, all of these things(messages, polls, inline queries,...) came throw `ctx`. you can check the `ctx` type with `ctx.content`.

 ```javascript